 I have two favourite sites when it comes to Christmas in the Seine-et-Marne département.
 These are the château of Vaux-le-Vicomte and the Provins medieval Christmas market.
-The latter is a major event in the region and takes place during one Advent weekend.
+The latter is a significant event in the region and takes place during one Advent weekend.
 Situated one hour from Paris, the medieval town of Provins is worth a visit… even in the cold month of December!

 Why you should visit Provins